 If that strategy does not work, it is time to use reputable browsers or search engines like Google.
 You should enter “motorcycle accident attorney” or a version of that followed by your location, Victorville, California when conducting a proper search.

 Pick a few lawyers and set up free consultations with them.
 Find a person you feel at ease with when scheduling an in-person meeting.
 Ensure that the claim will be handled by an attorney and not the legal staff.
 Some “big name” attorneys will draw clients in before turning the matter over to a less experienced assistant to resolve.
-Motorcycle accident victims want an attorney to handle their case personally from start to finish, which is what you will get at the Law Office of Joshua Moody.
+Motorcycle accident victims want an attorney to handle their case personally from start to finish, which is what you will get at Moody Law.

 Responsibilities While Riding a Motorcycle